Subir and Malini Chowdhury Foundation

 3. Quality and Reliability Education: STEM education, quality management, and engineering excellence

-4. Community Support: Smaller grants to humanitarian organizations, cultural groups, and animal welfare
+4. Community Support: Smaller grants to humanitarian organisations, cultural groups, and animal welfare

 5. Geographic reach: Projects funded across California, Florida, Georgia, Iowa, Illinois, New York, and internationally